Pit Bull Owner Acquitted of Second-Degree Manslaughter

-Cecille Short, 82-years old, and her small dog were savagely mauled to death by two pit bulls.
+Cecille Short, 82-years old, and her small dog were savagely killed by two pit bulls.

-UPDATE 04/07/17: Late yesterday, a photograph of the two dogs was released showing a pit bull and an XXL pit bull, a designer breed, also known as an American bully.
+Late yesterday, a photograph of the two dogs was released showing a pit bull and an XXL pit bull, a designer breed, also known as an American bully.
 In 2014, a similar dog killed a little girl in Louisiana.
-Of the two major kennel clubs, only the United Kennel Club (UKC) recognizes the bully and it only began doing so in 2013.
-Also, any "UKC registered American Pit Bull Terriers are eligible to transfer to the American Bully," states their breed transfer form.
+Of the two major kennel clubs, only the United Kennel Club (UKC) recognizes the American bully and it only began doing so in 2013.
+Also, any "UKC registered American Pit Bull Terriers are eligible to transfer to the American Bully," states the UKC breed transfer form.

 "[The female gray dog] suffered two gunshot wounds, as well as abrasions.
 We were told that she was also hit by a police car … She's a large pit bull, probably 80 or 90 pounds, so she's very large.
 Um, pit bull-type dog," he said.